-The Ming Dynasty (1368-1644) Xian Tomb is the burial site for Prince Xingxian and his wife, parents of Emperor Jiaqing (reigned 1522-66).
+The Ming Dynasty (1368-1644) Xian Tomb is the burial site for Prince Xingxian and his wife, parents of Emperor Jiajing (reigned 1522-1566).
 They were buried together at Mt.
 Songlin in present Zhongxiang County, Hubei Province.

-The Dong Tombs of the Qing Dynasty (1644-1911), the first imperial tombs established by the Manchu rulers, are located 125 km east of Beijing in Zunhua County, Hebei, and occupy an area of 2,500 square km.
-The Xi Tombs of the Qing Dynasty are located among the mountains some 100 km west of Beijing.
+The Dong Tombs of the Qing Dynasty (1644-1911), the first imperial tombs established by the Manchu rulers, are located 125 kilometers east of Beijing in Zunhua County, Hebei, and occupy an area of 2,500 square kilometers.
+The Xi Tombs of the Qing Dynasty are located among the mountains some 100 kilometers west of Beijing.
 This site is smaller than that of the Dong Tombs and with fewer emperors and empresses buried.

 The Grand Canal